ocrplusplus/ocrplusplus/README.md

-# OCR++ : A Framework to extract information from Scholastic Articles
+# OCR++ : A Framework to extract information from Scholarly Articles

 NOTE : The tool works only on Linux-based systems